nixpig/syringe.sh/README.md

 - [x] Utilise settings file to specify/save which identity to use (viper)
 - [x] Load ssh config from file
   - [x] Single identity for host
-  - [?]
-Multiple identities for host - prompt user to choose which to use (have a default - add a flag to just use default (or specific) without prompt)
 - [x] Use SSH agent by default - check if key is in agent, if key isn't already in agent when loaded, prompt user to add to agent (add a flag for this too!)
-- [ ] Encryption and signing of secrets
+- [x] Encryption of secrets
   - [x] RSA
   - [x] Encrypt on client before sending
-  - [ ] Decrypt on client
+  - [x] Decrypt on client
     - [x] secret get
     - [x] secret list
-    - [ ] inject
+    - [x] inject

+### P1

 - [ ] Inject into command or inject into environment
-- [ ] Add 'syringe config' command to update config file
-- [ ] Formatted and --plain output of commands, e.g. table when listing secrets
 - [ ] Add unit tests for other areas
 - [ ] E2E tests with the CLI (or SSH?) client, including a couple like trying to create secrets for a non-existent project or environmnet
   - Work out how to start/stop server asynchronously and run tests.
 Could be containerised using testcontainers?
   - Just use testcontainers??
+- [ ] Build and publish artifact on GitHub
+- [ ] Install script that downloads binary and creates config file and such (maybe config file is created on first run??)

+### P2

+- [ ] Update syringe.sh domain
+- [ ] Email confirmation on new user registration?
-- [ ] Add functionality to 'link' local directories/projects to specific project/environment - save in config file
+- [ ] Add 'syringe config' command to create/update config file?
+- [ ] Accept spaces in secret values
 - [x] Explicit (not implicit) user registration
 - [ ] Improve error handling, errors and messaging
 - [x] Exit codes on error
+- [ ] Proper good refactor and tidy-up (primarily of database stuff)

+### P3

+- [ ] Formatted and --plain output of commands, e.g. table when listing secrets
+- [?]
+Multiple identities for host - prompt user to choose which to use (have a default - add a flag to just use default (or specific) without prompt)
-- [ ] Accept spaces in secret values
+- [ ] Add functionality to 'link' local directories/projects to specific project/environment - save in config file
 - [ ] Remove use of third-party package for SSH client (in CLI client)
-- [ ] Proper good refactor and tidy-up (primarily of database stuff)
 - [ ] Pull the Turso stuff out into separate SDK package??
+- [ ] Genericise storage solution so whole thing can be run locally backed by sqlite databases
 - [ ] Create a wrapper package around the various SSH related stuff like config and known hosts

-- [ ] Genericise storage solution so whole thing can be run locally backed by sqlite databases

 ## Supported SSH key types